jcant0n/ShaderLibrary/README.md

 ## Introduction

 This is a collection of shaders written in HLSL using Evergine.
 The library provides a variety of shader effects to enhance the visual quality of your graphics applications.
-It includes implementations of popular effects such as Blinn-Phong, BRDF Microfacet, BRDF + IBL, IBL, Equirectangular Reflections, TextureCube Reflections, Fur shells, Explode Effect, Extrude Pyramid, Extrude Triangles, Flat shading, Fresnel, Interior Mapping, Parallax Corrected Cube Mapping, Normal Mapping, Parallax Mapping, Parallax Occlusion Mapping, Toon shading, Translucency Shading, Vertex Normals GS, and Wireframe GS.
+It includes implementations of popular effects such as Blinn-Phong, BRDF Microfacet, BRDF + IBL, IBL, etc.

 ## Shaders